IBM-Cloud/terraform-provider-ibm/examples/ibm-lbaas/README.md

-# load balancer as a service example
+# Load Balancer as a service example

 This example shows how to launch a load balancer as a service